paschal533/Decentralized-Netflix/README.md

-# Decente Netflix built with moralis and nextJs.
+# Decene Netflix built with moralis and nextJs.